 Finally, it should be noted that the steps to change will not always flow in a perfect sequence.
-You may find that you have to go back and revisit your preparation stage, or that something knocks you back into denial of making the change at all, or you may find you move quickly through to the maintenance of a life that you are back in control of.
-Use the model to help yourself successfully work through the changes that are causing you fear or anxiety and know that while a change may feel difficult now, it is a door open for you to move through and progress to the next stage in your life.
+You may find that you have to go back and revisit your preparation stage.
+Or that something knocks you back into denial of making the change at all.
+Or you may find you move quickly through to the maintenance of a life that you are back in control of.
+Use the model to help yourself successfully work through the changes that are causing you fear or anxiety.
+And know that while a change may feel difficult now, it is a door open for you to move through and progress to the next stage in your life.

-Copyright 2007 by Catherine Endicott, a personal and business coach who specializes in working with people through significant changes and transitions.
+Article by Catherine Endicott, a personal and business coach who specializes in working with people through significant changes and transitions.